Bertram Schefold: Engagement

 Schefold was a member of the scientific advisory board for the publications of the Marx-Engels-Gesamtausgabe by the Internationale Marx-Engels Foundation, which is the most complete and largest collection of the works of Karl Marx and Friedrich Engels.
 Moreover, he counseled the German Bundestag and land parliaments on energy policy.

 From 1995 to 1999, Schefold was the Chairman of the Council and from 2000 to 2002, he was the president of the European Society for the history of Economic Thought, of which he is an honorary president nowadays.
 Besides, he works in several committees of the German Economic Association and other economic societies in Germany.
 Additionally, he belongs to the scientific society of the Goethe University and was a member of the board of the Frankfurter Gesellschaft für Handel, Industrie und Wissenschaft (Frankfurt Society of trade, industry and science), of which he is an honorary member currently.
 Furthermore, he is an honorary president of the Schweizerisch-Deutsche Wirtschaftsclub (Swiss-German economic club), whose president he was from 2000 to 2008.
 From 1995 to 2009, he was a chairman of the Stefan-George-Gesellschaft e.V. in Bingen, of which he is an honorary member now.
 Schefold has published about George, his circle and the economists accompanying him several times.

 Since 2017, Bertram Schefold is a Senior Fellow at the Forschungskolleg Humanwissenschaften.

 Notable publications

-Schefold has published more than fifty books, edited several series, published more than 120 articles in academic journals, and made more than 250 contributions to collective works in several languages and disciplines, from mathematics to history and literary criticism, always endeavoring to show that economics, beyond the spheres of pure and applied theory, is connected with all aspects of human life and culture.
+Schefold has published more than fifty books, edited several series, published more than 120 articles in academic journals, and made more than 250 contributions to collective works in several languages and disciplines, from mathematics to history and literary criticism.

 Schefold has written or edited more than 50 books and was editor of several series, including: